Glossary

 Year Course [Jahreskurs]

-As a rule, mutually independent performance assessments can take place for both semester courses of a year course.
-Whether the year course is examined or not is decided by the regulations of the study course concerned.
+As a rule, performance assessments can be conducted independently for both semester courses of a year course.
+Whether the year course is examined or not is determined by the regulations of the respective degree programme.